CoolPluginsTeam/automatic-translations-for-polylang/readme.txt

 == Frequently Asked Questions ==

-= What does the "Automatic Translations For Polylang" plugin do? =
+= What does the "AI Automatic Translations For Polylang" plugin do? =
 This plugin automatically copies and translates your posts, including titles, content, images, galleries, and meta fields, from one language to another using the Yandex Translate API.
 It works specifically with Gutenberg blocks, replicating the original content and styles across different languages.

 = Is this plugin officially developed by Polylang? =